|

 (I presume that DS’s financial situation is more comfortable than one would expect of a pop musician with such a low profile.
 Having published himself since 1983 (Via his own company, Opium (arts) Ltd) he owns the rights to his own material and would receive full royalties for his share of compositions from all MCPS and PRS payments.
 Add to the fact that by the time he split Japan they had made five albums; each selling enough (A Million)to go Gold in the UK alone by the mid 90’s.
 DS was 24 when he went solo and his albums have continued to sell steadily and in higher quantities than their chart placing would suggest.
 Much of his catalogue has been re released these last few decades in varying forms through out the world.
 Although he receives little airplay he continues to be a profitable live proposition.
 (His recent tours would have received no record label tour support and would have had to break even on the back of ticket sales – no mean feat for a full band tour).

 Blemish was your first major release not to be financed by Virgin.
 How big a part did budget play in the your approach to this and on Snow Bourne sorrow?
+(As you may know, the Chinese word for opportunity is the same for crisis).

 None.
 Generally I feel quite liberated from the confines of budget since leaving Virgin.
 Of course if we’d been using orchestration there would’ve been some real budgetary concerns.

+You’ve used orchestras and string sections in your work intermittently since 1979.
+Would you agree that in pop music, the role of strings is predominately redemptive?
 Any plans to record with an orchestra at present?
 I wondered if recently recording ‘Somewhere’ (For a U.S. health care Ad), with an orchestra whet your appetite?

 I have no plans at present but that could change.

-I find something uniquely beguiling in Steve’s playing; there is a particular quality of approach that is evident from the first Japan album on.
+It feels only partially true to refer to Steve as a drummer but nevertheless… I find something uniquely beguiling in Steve’s playing; there is a particular quality of approach that is evident from the first Japan album on.
 But I can’t place the source of this quality, what it is exactly that informs his unique style.
+What do you think of Steve as a musician?

 I think of Steve as an architect.
 He builds these wonderfully thought through structures on which the composition rests.
 He is thorough, reliable.
 Like myself he’s not what I would call an improviser but that not where his interest or focus has led him up until now.
 I would love to hear him improvise more often.